laravel/nova-docs/4.0/upgrade.md

 })
 ```

-Custom Nova packages that are developed outside of a `nova-compnents` directory should declare `laravel/nova` as a "dev" Composer dependency, and then define a `laravel-nova` Mix alias that points to the `packages.js` file within your custom package's `vendor` directory:
+Custom Nova packages that are developed outside of a `nova-components` directory should declare `laravel/nova` as a "dev" Composer dependency, and then define a `laravel-nova` Mix alias that points to the `packages.js` file within your custom package's `vendor` directory:

 ```js
 let mix = require('laravel-mix')